The Complete Guide to Premiere Pro Color Correction

 When manually tweaking the sliders for a white balance, adjust the Temperature slider first until you get the red and blue levels the same.
 Then, adjust the Tint slider until the green matches the two others.
 There’s a reason for the order they have in the UI.

 Under the White Balance controls, you’ll find the Tone sliders.
 They should be very easy to understand.
 They control exactly what their names indicate.
-The HDR Specular slider is grayed out until you choose High Dynamic Range in the panel menu.
+Until you choose High Dynamic Range in the panel menu, the HDR Specular slider will be grayed out.

-Please note that adjustments to the Whites and Blacks sliders are applied before the other sliders, even though they’re placed at the bottom of the stack in the UI.
+Even though they’re placed at the bottom of the stack in the UI, Whites and Blacks adjustments are applied before the other sliders.
 More on that in the Color Science section.

 The Creative Section